 Concept of Operations | Information Management Working Group

 1. Introduction

 1.1 Purpose The purpose of this Concept of Operations (CONOPS) is to outline the operational approach, objectives, and key activities of the Information Management Working Group (IMWG) over the next five (5) years.
 This document will serve as a guide for the planning, development, and implementation of Information Management products that IMWG will develop to support INSARAG decision-making and operations.
+(Satellite AI products, Classifier support tools, data sharing)

 1.2 Scope This CONOPS applies to the development and deployment of IM Systems across the INSARAG.
-It covers the system’s lifecycle, from initial requirements gathering through design, development, testing, deployment, and ongoing maintenance.
+It covers the systems lifecycle, from initial requirements gathering through design, development, testing, deployment, and ongoing maintenance.
 The focus is on creating systems that are user-friendly, reliable, scalable, and capable of meeting the information needs of the INSARAG network.

 1.3 Objectives

-Develop a range of IM products that aligns with the networks identified needs post the Türkiye/Syrian debriefs (AAAR).
+Develop a range of IM products that aligns with the networks identified needs post the Türkiye/Syrian debriefs (AAAR).eg: (Satellite AI products, Classifier support tools, data sharing)

 Ensure that the ICMS 3.0 is a priority product that build to be adaptable to various operational environments.